 Everyone knows the best way to learn a language is to live in the country.
 But maybe you aren’t able to pull up roots and move to France so you can practice with the locals and pick up new vocabulary words on a daily basis.

 What if you could do this on a short-term basis?
 A week or two, a summer, a year?
-You could take a language vacation, for example, that enables you to learn French in the mornings then explore in the afternoons.
+You could take a language vacation that enables you to learn French in the mornings then explore in the afternoons.
 Or you might wish for an intensive class, to fast-track your learning.

 If you’re staying in France for a longer time for work or study, and you want weekly or bi-weekly classes, traditional courses might work the best for you… The classic go-to class for foreigners is the Alliance Française.
 You can even begin classes at one of the 850 chapters worldwide and transfer to France when you are ready to go.
 (Berlitz also has that option.)
 But there are many other formats that may offer just the features you are looking for.
 And most of these programs will either have housing available on-site or provide resources for lodging and logistics.